godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

 .. image:: img/noise.png

 Right now it is too spiky, we want to soften the hills a bit.
-To do that we will use a uniform.
+To do that, we will use a uniform.
 You already used a uniform above to pass in the noise texture, now let's learn how they work.

 Uniforms